 We can deliver kiln dried hardwood logs on a pallet to any address in the United Kingdom.
 You can book your delivery day and select your log size when ordering.
-We even donate £4 to plant a tree in Great Britain for every order placed online.
+We even donate money towards tree planting for every order placed online.

 There’s more to a log delivery than meets the eye in so many different ways.
 In fact, it can save money long term, keep your stocks at an efficient level and make busy lives so much easier.
 You may be a long term user quite happy with buying your logs at supermarkets or service stations – even on the high street.
 Or perhaps you’ve just purchased a wood burning stove, and starting to plan ahead.
 So why might you be better off getting logs delivered?
 Well let’s take a closer look at both the benefits and disadvantages of the methods used in bulk log delivery.

 A log delivery can actually present itself in three main forms, loose load local delivery, pallet crate delivery from a nationwide supplier and bulk bags on a crate, again, from a national supplier.
 There are also new trends starting to feature, and it seems certain they’ll remain popular with modern log buyers.
 It also means you don’t have to keep remembering to buy them elsewhere at regular intervals.
 From the convenience point of view, One good delivery can see you right over the winter or even summer months.
 It’s true to say this could prevent false economy buying, saving you heaps of cash over the year.
 And you’ll more than likely stay with your provider, once you’ve experienced the service.

 So lets break everything down into the different firewood delivery types: